rrramble/ielts/writing-task-1-academic/Readme.md

 ## Structure of a plan
-1. Introduction (paraphrase the task)
+1. Introduction paragraph (paraphrase the task)
-2. Overview (general trends)
+2. Overview paragraph (general trends)
-3. Details 1
+3. Details paragraph #1
-4. Details 2
+4. Details paragraph #2

 ### Questions to ask